 Cases can be won or lost because of errors in collecting and protecting evidence.
 Ken Martin, a 33-year veteran of the Massachusetts State Police, who retired as the commanding officer of the Crime Scene Services Division, has seen his share of crime scenes.
-A&E Real Crime spoke to him about the problems that arise when gathering evidence, and how to avoid having defense attorneys claim contamination.
+A&E True Crime spoke to him about the problems that arise when gathering evidence, and how to avoid having defense attorneys claim contamination.

 How easy is it to contaminate a crime scene?

 We are always losing hair off our heads or sloughing off DNA—if I shake your hand, I transfer 50 nanograms of DNA.
 You only need five for a profile.
 That goes for not only any kind of bodily excretion or secretion, but you could also be leaving impression evidence–latent fingerprints, footprints or footwear impressions, which are very important.

 When a crime scene occurs, the first thing we teach new recruits or officers is that there are three rules.
 They are: Touch nothing, touch nothing and touch nothing.
 According to Locard’s Principle, when you touch something you could leave prints, DNA or hair/fibers.
 Some people are more prone to DNA deposition than others.
 In a crime lab, I heard that one of the examiners, on more than one occasion, contaminated the evidence with his own DNA.
 This thereby called into question the whole processing of this entire case.
 Ultimately, all the DNA evidence was thrown out in that case because of that.

 What other ways have you seen crime scenes altered?